DolicaAkelloEgwel/supercolliderstuff/supercollider/notes/computermusic.md

 2. Frequencies beyond human perception interact to produce artifacts in lower frequencies.
 (In other words, natural aliasing.)

 There is always the option to down sample but not up sample.
 So a high sampling rate is a safer bet.

+## Bit Depth

+Sample rate is how many samples are taken per second.
+Bit depth is the size of the numbers used for the samples.
+Bit depth represents amplitude, since larger numbers can accurately describe wider ranges of amplitude.
+Each additional bit translates into an additional 7db range.
+The difference between 8 and 16 bit is about 50db.
+So recording at 8 bit is analogous to recording at -50db.

+**Recording at lower bit depth adds noise, or a grainy sound.** If you tried to sample a wave using only 4 bit numbers, no matter how high the sampling rate was, the results would be grainy.
+The grainy sound comes from a soft of *rounding down* or *quantization* to the nearest integer.
+(Page 47)